adyxax/www/content/docs/gentoo/installation.md

 We prepare the local language of the system :
 {{< highlight sh >}}
-env-update && source /etc/profile
 echo 'LANG="en_US.utf8"' > /etc/env.d/02locale
 echo 'en_US.UTF-8 UTF-8' >> /etc/locale.gen
 locale-gen
-source /etc/profile
+env-update && source /etc/profile
+echo 'nameserver 1.1.1.1' > /etc/resolv.conf
 {{< /highlight >}}

 We set a loop device to hold the portage tree.
 It will be formatted with optimisation for the many small files that compose it :